 Traditional Eastern Woodland and Cherokee moccasins are often 'pucker toe' style, with a center seam.
-This is a pair I recently made from deerskin.
+This is a pair I made from deerskin.

 The traditional dancer in this painting is part of the Warriors of AniKituhwa, a Cherokee dance group with historically accurate Cherokee regalia.

-named because the fabric is torn by hand rather than cut with scissors.
-Photo: Cherokee Nation
+The official dress of the Cherokee Nation today is the 'tear' dress, named because the fabric is torn by hand rather than cut with scissors.
+Photo of the Miss Cherokee competition, 2025.

 Before the 1700s, Cherokees wore somewhat simpler clothing made of deerskin and cloth.
 The Cherokee Nation created Diligwa, a living history village in Oklahoma, to demonstrate early Cherokee life and culture.
 Photo: Cherokee Nation.